(Revised May 2017)

 The following proficiencies must be demonstrated before submitting a dissertation proposal: knowledge of two foreign languages, research and writing skills, and adequate mastery of a minor or related field.
 These proficiencies will not be tested when students are taking the qualifying exams.
 They should be demonstrated by the end of the sixth semester of study and must be demonstrated before the student submits a dissertation proposal.
 The student is responsible for documenting the demonstration of the proficiencies on the Final Milestones Form (click here).

 Proficiency in two languages, German and a second language subject to the approval of the musicology area is required.
-Language exams will be prepared and graded by at least two musicology faculty members, and will be administered once every semester as the need arises.
-Students who desire to be examined in a language during a given semester must inform the area coordinator by midterm of the previous long semester.
+Language exams will be prepared and graded by two faculty members, and will be administered once every semester as the need arises.
 The examinations in any language will consist of two parts, both of which will require students to work with excerpts from texts that have to do with music.
 Students must write their answers by hand and may use whatever dictionaries they find appropriate.
 Part 1 will require students to translate a short excerpt from an older document, possibly from a musical treatise, dictionary, or encyclopedia, and almost certainly printed using archaic fonts.
 Part 2 will require students to read and understand a longer excerpt from a recent document, most likely a scholarly article; rather than translating the excerpt, students will have to answer questions that test their comprehension of it.
 Students will receive the documents one at a time and will be allowed one and a half hours to complete each part.
 Parts 1 and 2 will be graded separately on a pass/fail basis; it is therefore possible to pass one part but fail the other.
 Students may retake language examinations as many times as desired without penalty.
 If a student passes one part of the examination in a given language but fails the other part, he or she need only retake the failed part.

 To show proficiency in research, the student will submit a revised seminar paper to be read and approved by the area faculty.